dabingrosewood/MasterThesisProj/README.md

 On the other side, all fitness functions for every problem in this test is calling C-implemented Test Suite, with their corresponded interface to different coding languagess.
 Until now, interfaces of py3 to C and py2 to c are provided.

 ## Usage
+To run the test on your own computer/server, please use `git clone https://github.com/dabingrosewood/MasterThesisProj.git`.

 The main program of this project is `management.py` in the root directory.
+So please `cd MasterThesisProj`, and run it with `python3 management.py` with default settings.

+Several variables in `management.py` are best to know before your test:

-Run with `python3 management.py` The variable `full_problem_set` represents what problem you are going to test with.
++ `full_problem_set` : represents what problem you are going to test with.
++ `n_step` : The iteration number of hyper-parameter tuning process.
++ `n_init_sample` : The number of sample point in initialization of hyper-parameter tuning.
++ `max_eval_each` : The maximum number of evaluation function calling for each iteration.

-## prerequisite
+## Prerequisite(python)
 ```
     numpy
     scikit-learn